Financial replicator dynamics: emergence of systemic-risk-averting strategies: Large Population Finance Network

-} with the following details: the term $K_i$ is the return of the risky investment, the term $ \sum_{j\in G_2} X_j\ L_{ji}/y $ equals the claims form the other agents (those borrowed from agent $i$) and $v$ denotes the taxes to pay.
+with the following details: the term $K_i$ is the return of the risky investment, the term $ \sum_{j\in G_2} X_j\ L_{ji}/y $ equals the claims form the other agents (those borrowed from agent $i$) and $v$ denotes the taxes to pay.
 In other words, agent $i$ will pay back the (maximum possible) amount $ K_i+ \sum_{j\in G_2} X_j\frac{L_{ji}}{y} - v$ in case of a default, and in the other event, will exactly pay back the liability amount $y$.

 \underline {Surplus} of any agent is defined as the amount obtained from various investments, after clearing all the liabilities.
 This represents the utility of the agent in the given round.
-The surplus of the agent $i \in G_{2}$: { { } while that of agent $i \in G_1$ is given by: { } In the above, the first term is the return from the risk free investment.
-The second term equals the returns or claims form $G_2$ agents (whom they lent) and $v$ denotes the amount of taxes.
+The surplus of the agent $i \in G_{2}$: